 Winchester, VA is full of such rich history that is passed by without recognition everyday.
-Through a weekly game, several of those spots will be featured, and hopefully, you’ll learn something and gain a greater appreciation for your city.
+Several of those spots are featured below, and hopefully, you’ll learn something and gain a greater appreciation for your city.

-Quiz developed by Riley Creamer, Gifted Independent Study (GIS) student at James Wood High School as part of a mentorship with the City's Communications division.
+Quiz developed by Riley Creamer, Gifted Independent Study (GIS) student at James Wood High School as part of a mentorship with the City's Communications Department.

 This may seem like the ceiling of a church, however worship isn’t what happens here.
 Can you guess where this is?